Modi govt making coastal security impenetrable: Shah | Law-Order

 ''Coastal security was discussed at a meeting of the Consultative Committee held today.
 All the members gave their suggestions to strengthen it further.
 Under the leadership of PM @narendramodi ji, we are striving to make coastal security impenetrable using technology and by coordinating with all the states and the other stakeholders,'' Shah said in a tweet in Hindi.

+For this, the need for proper training of policemen and fishermen from the safety point of view was also discussed.

+Using technology to prevent collisions between ships and fishing boats at sea was also discussed.
+The members stressed on increasing maritime trade and the Blue economy, along with coastal security, the statement said.

-The coastline runs through Gujarat, Maharashtra, Goa, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Odisha and West Bengal and the Union territories of Daman and Diu and Dadra and Nagar Haveli, Lakshadweep, Puducherry and the Andaman and Nicobar Islands.
+India's coastline runs through Gujarat, Maharashtra, Goa, Karnataka, Kerala, Tamil Nadu, Andhra Pradesh, Odisha, West Bengal and the Union territories of Daman and Diu and Dadra and Nagar Haveli, Lakshadweep, Puducherry and the Andaman and Nicobar Islands.

-India has over a dozen major seaports, including the Kandla, Mumbai, Jawaharlal Nehru, Mormugao, New Mangalore, Coachin, V O Chidambaranar, Chennai, Kamarajar, Paradip, Visakhapatnam and Kolkata-Haldia ports, besides 227 non-major seaports and single-point moorings.
+The country has over a dozen major seaports, including the Kandla, Mumbai, Jawaharlal Nehru, Mormugao, New Mangalore, Cochin, V O Chidambaranar, Chennai, Kamarajar, Paradip, Visakhapatnam and Kolkata-Haldia ports, besides 227 non-major seaports and single-point moorings.

+During the meeting, a detailed presentation was made by the department of border management in the home ministry on the steps taken to further strengthen coastal security, in which the completion of the first and second phases of the Coastal Security Plan and the commencement of the third phase was discussed.

 According to official statistics, around 95 per cent of the country's trading by volume and 70 per cent by value is done through maritime transport.